Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 When disaster strikes, those who can meet the needs of the masses first have a massive opportunity.
 Those whose products and services already fit the new niche have a massive advantage.
-One example would be the powdered toothpastes and powdered beauty products that were allowed in carry-on baggage after restrictions on the amount of liquid that could be brought onto airplanes in an attempt to thwart would-be terrorist bombings made the standard tube of shampoo, toothpaste, and shaving cream impossible to take on your flight.
+One example would be the powdered toothpaste and powdered beauty products that were allowed in carry-on baggage after restrictions on the amount of liquid that could be brought onto airplanes in an attempt to thwart would-be terrorist bombings made the standard tube of shampoo, toothpaste, and shaving cream impossible to take on your flight.

-The unexpected doesn’t have to be the completely unexpected.
-There is an old joke that the ideal store to open up after a hurricane sells only ice, gas, and chainsaws, though beer, Pop Tarts, flashlights, and glow sticks sell well before the storm on the expectation of being needed.
+The unexpected doesn’t have to be completely unexpected.
+There is an old joke that the ideal store to open up after a hurricane sells only ice, gas, and chainsaws, though beer, Pop-Tarts, flashlights, and glow sticks sell well before the storm on the expectation of being needed.
 If you’re the first one there with what the public needs or the only provider standing, you’ll reap a hefty profit.
 When a plane goes down, rival airlines can capitalize on it by marketing their impeccable safety record.

 New innovations that disrupt an industry are another form of the unexpected everyone else needs to adapt to.

 2. Industry and Market Disparities

 These disparities can take the form of regulations, deregulation, changes in supply chains, obsolescence over time, and structural problems after an industry boom.
-The first generation of hover boards catching fire after their initial use was unexpected; the second generation that met UL standards on battery performance are a case of products taking advantage of market disparities.
+The first generation of hoverboards catching fire after their initial use was unexpected; the second generation that met UL standards on battery performance is a case of products taking advantage of market disparities.
 Another version is Japan shifting to nearly 100% recycling of rare earth electronics after China took control of most of the supply of these materials and jacked up prices.

 Keep an eye out for the convergence of technologies that disrupt the market.
-The now classic joke that the largest online retailers have no inventory, the biggest car companies have no cars, and the biggest hotels have no real estate because they link suppliers with customer directly are the strongest modern example of this concept.
+The now classic joke that the largest online retailers have no inventory, the biggest car companies have no cars, and the biggest hotels have no real estate because they link suppliers with customers directly are the strongest modern example of this concept.

 3. Process Vulnerabilities/Process Needs